 Empadronamiento

 Planning to stay 6 months or more?
 Register on the padrón at your town hall.
-This helps with services like TIE, healthcare access, and local admin tasks.
+This can help with procedures like obtaining your TIE, accessing local services and dealing with other administrative tasks.

 Read about empadronamiento here